AOS-GUI/AOS-GUI/MDs/manual.md

 On Mac OS, the menubar is only available when you move the mouse to the top of the screen, and many but not all features will be supported on Mac OS.
 Mac OS will have better support in later versions.

 ### Linux
-I have not yet tested AOS-GUI on Linux.
-Please let me know if you own a Linux machine and would be willing to test AOS-GUI on it!
+AOS-GUI functions correctly on Linux, and fully supports AOS.

 ### the menubar